-Companies are asked to explain what the problem is, and where relevant, provide details.
+Companies are asked to explain which part of the review breaches the User Guidelines and why.
 They'll also be able to create a public version of their report that will be visible on Trustpilot.

 We ask companies to use the reporting function in their business account so that we get all the information we need to handle their request as efficiently as possible.
 Companies can select one or more reasons for reporting a review based on our User Guidelines (US version, UK version).